Robert Allen Warrior

 Dr. Warrior joined KU in 2016 and has a dual appointment in the Department of English and Department of American Studies.
 He previously held faculty positions at the University of Illinois at Urbana-Champaign, the University of Oklahoma and Stanford University.
 He is a member of the Osage Nation and belongs to the Grayhorse District.
 His academic and research areas of interest include Indigenous studies, Native American literary studies and Indigenous social movements.

-Dr. Warrior has served as president of the American Studies Association and founding president of the Native American and Indigenous Studies Association.
-He was elected to the American Academy of Arts and Sciences in 2018.
+Dr. Warrior is a fellow of the American Academy of Arts and Sciences, and has served as president of the American Studies Association and founding president of the Native American and Indigenous Studies Association.

 Learn more about Robert Warrior on KU's Department of American Studies website.